gnachman/iterm2-website/source/python-api-auth.md

 The Python API aims to provide a safe and reliable way for programs to control iTerm2.
 The data in iTerm2 is particularly sensitive because a compromise would affect not only the local machine but also on remote hosts that you connect to with ssh.
-This document describes how the Python API works on version 3.3.XXX (TBD) and later.
+This document describes how the Python API works on version 3.4 and later.

 By default, the Python API is disabled.
 No program can use it when in this state.